-Nick Kroll and John Mulaney Wrap Up Their Comedic Production
+Nick Kroll And John Mulaney Wrap Up Their Comedic Production

-played its final performance at the Lyceum Theatre.
+On January 22, 2017, Oh, Hello on Broadway played its final performance at the Lyceum Theatre.
 The show had begun previews on September 23, 2016 ahead of an opening night on October 10, 2016.

 With its origins in the early 2000s at a now-defunct New York comedy club called the Rififi, Kroll and Mulaney honed their characters which then became famous and eventually found their way to Broadway.
 In the show, Nick Kroll played Gil Faizon, and John Mulaney played George St. Geegland, both of whom are septuagenarians from the Upper West Side of New York City who love tuna fish and wear turtlenecks.

-Recoupment and a Filmed Version on the Way
+Recoupment And A Filmed Version On The Way

 While the reviews were originally mixed, with some critics finding the material unfitting for the milieu of Broadway, the show certainly found its audience.

 Between the built-in audience of comedy fans who flocked to the Lyceum Theatre to see a live version of this show made famous on television, through such outlets as Comedy Central’s Kroll Show, and the theatregoers who were looking for a change of pace beyond the usual selection of dramas, theatrical comedies, and musicals, Oh, Hello on Broadway had a consistently full house.

 In addition, due to the success of the show, it was announced at the same time at the Broadway production would be filmed over the course of two performances in its final week: January 20, 2017 and January 21, 2017.
 The show will be broadcast on a future date to be announced.
 While it is unclear in what form or where the broadcast will take place, a likely network would be Comedy Central, as that channel has been the home for the Oh, Hello show in its previous incarnations.